Building a brick base

 Bricklaying for a house requires team work

 Anyhow, let us go back to building this house brick base; now that the first part of the base has been started, the bricklayers have still to be careful to start the rest of the base correctly, so, they continue to lay brick and check for levels and alignments’ as they have done before, by building one wall at a time and a course at a time, until they bring all the brickwork level with the first brick on the foundation on the highest corner of the house foundation, here again everything must be checked and rechecked again, in order to make sure that everything is level and set at the right alignment and above all that there is no mistake (pig) in the brickwork, to make a hundred per cent sure, all the walls must be built at this level and then proceed to build everything to the finish height required.

-To make it easy for you to follow our article, our next hub link is pasted here for you to continue whenever you are ready, House brick base continues
+To make it easy for you to follow our article, our next article link is pasted here for you to continue whenever you are ready, House brick base continues

 See you soon.